-- (1) The official winning horse and any other horse ordered by the Commission and/or the stewards shall be taken to the test barn to have a blood and urine samples taken at the direction of the official veterinarian. - (2) Random or extra testing may be required by the stewards or the Commission at any time on any horse on association grounds. - (3) Unless otherwise directed by the stewards or the official veterinarian, a horse that is selected for testing must be taken directly to the test barn. - (4) A track security guard shall monitor access to the test barn area during and immediately following each racing performance.
-All persons who wish to enter the test barn area must be a minimum of 18-years-old, be currently licensed by the

-Commission, display their Commission identification badge and have a legitimate reason for being in the test barn area.

-B. Sample Collection
+- (1) The official winning horse and any other horse ordered by the Commission and/or the judges shall be taken to the test barn to have a blood and urine samples taken at the direction of the official veterinarian. - (2) Random or extra testing may be required by the judges or the Commission at any time on any horse on association grounds. - (3) Unless otherwise directed by the judges or the official veterinarian, a horse that is selected for testing must be taken directly to the test barn. - (4) A track security guard shall monitor access to the test barn area during and immediately following each racing performance.
+All persons who wish to enter the test barn area must be a minimum of 18-years-old, be currently licensed by the Commission, display their Commission identification badge and have a legitimate reason for being in the test barn area. - B. Sample Collection - (1) Sample collection shall be done in accordance with the guidelines and instructions provided by the official veterinarian. - (2) The official veterinarian shall determine a minimum sample requirement for the primary testing laboratory. - (a) If the specimen obtained from a horse is less than the minimum sample requirement, the entire specimen shall be sent to the primary testing laboratory. - (b) If a specimen obtained is greater than the minimum sample requirement but less than twice that amount, the portion of the sample that is greater than the minimum sample requirement shall be secured as the split sample.

-- (1) Sample collection shall be done in accordance with the guidelines and instructions provided by the official veterinarian. - (2) The official veterinarian shall determine a minimum sample requirement for the primary testing laboratory. - (a) If the specimen obtained from a horse is less than the minimum sample requirement, the entire specimen shall be sent to the primary testing laboratory. - (b) If a specimen obtained is greater than the minimum sample requirement but less than twice that amount, the portion of the sample that is greater than the minimum sample requirement shall be secured as the split sample. - (c) If a specimen obtained is greater than twice the minimum sample requirement, a portion of the sample approximately equal to the amount provided for the primary testing laboratory shall be secured as the split sample. - (d) Split samples collected for simultaneous determination of TCO2 levels shall be collected and shipped in accordance with C. of this rule. - (e) Blood samples must be collected at consistent time, preferably not later than one hour post-race.
+- (c) If a specimen obtained is greater than twice the minimum sample requirement, a portion of the sample approximately equal to the amount provided for the primary testing laboratory shall be secured as the split sample. - (d) Blood samples must be collected at consistent time, preferably not later than one hour post-race.